 Colds and influenza have some common symptoms, such as coughing and sneezing.
 Individuals with the flu, however, usually feel worse, take longer to fully recover and may experience other symptoms, such as:

 - Chills and sweats

-- Fever that lasts from one day up to one week
+- Fever that lasts up to a week

 - Loss of appetite

 - Muscle aches (especially in the back, arms and legs)